satansdeer/satansdeer.github.com/content/legacy-posts/git-staging-area-explained/index.md

 The Git staging area is the place where you prepare the next commit.

 That is the short version.
-The more useful version is this: `git add` does not simply "save" a file.
+The more useful version is this: `git add` does not "save" a file.
 It takes the current version of a file, or part of a file, and puts that version into a proposed commit.
 Until you run `git commit`, you can still change your mind.

-This is one of the Git ideas that feels unnecessary at first and then becomes very useful.
+This is one of the Git ideas that feels unnecessary at first and then becomes useful.
 The staging area lets you separate "what I changed" from "what I want to record right now".

 ## The Three Places Git Cares About

-When you are editing a project, Git is usually comparing three places:
+When you are editing a project, Git is comparing three places:

 1. The last commit.
 2. Your working directory.